-Patients Served: Individuals ages 18+ needing more intensive/structured support as a step down from inpatient or partial hospitalization or a step up from less intensive services .
+Individuals ages 18+ needing more intensive/structured support as a step down from inpatient or partial hospitalization or a step up from less intensive services.
 Patients are individuals experiencing symptoms which are impairing their thoughts, mood, behavior, or perception and that interfere with the ability to function in daily life.

-Internship Training Goals: ADT interns are responsible for co-facilitating ADT groups, completing paperwork, such as progress notes, treatment plans and functional assessments.
+ADT interns are responsible for co-facilitating ADT groups, completing paperwork, such as progress notes, treatment plans, and functional assessments.
 ADT interns are expected to assist in crisis situations, such as when a client is a danger to themselves or others.
-ADT interns are expected to attend ADT meetings and trainings as scheduled.
+ADT interns are expected to attend ADT meetings and training as scheduled.

 Length of internship and requirements:

 - Length and weekly schedule requirements: ADT internships are typically 9 months, beginning in September and finishing in May.
 We require that ADT interns be present at their internship site for 20 hours/week.

 - Attend weekly supervision session with assigned supervisor, who is a licensed clinical mental health professional

 - Attend the monthly Internship Cohort Meeting from 12:00 pm – 1:30 pm on the third Tuesday of each month

 - Attend three one-hour long video Continuing Education Units (CEU’s) each month at Nystrom & Associates, Ltd.